tmscarla/proxy-switcher/README.md

 * *Anonymous:* notify that the proxy is used, but it does not convey the real IP address of the user
 * *Elite:* is not notify that a proxy was used and do not convey the real IP address of the user

 ### Squid Proxy
+Squid is a caching proxy for the Web supporting HTTP, HTTPS, FTP, and more.
+It reduces bandwidth and improves response times by caching and reusing frequently-requested web pages.
+Squid has extensive access  controls and makes a great server accelerator.
+It runs on most available operating systems, including Windows and is licensed under the GNU GPL.

 ## Proxy list setup
+In the following lines we will see how to install and configure Squid on a set of Linux machines in order to create our personal proxy list.
+I used Microsoft Azure to create a set of instances organized in a master-slaves architecture.
+One node is the master...